mr-eyes/kCluster/docs/examples/example_1.md

 Indexing the Fasta file

-`kCluster index_kmers -f seq.fa -n seq.fa.names -k 25`
+`kSpider index_kmers -f seq.fa -n seq.fa.names -k 25`

 That will generate multiple files with the prefix **idx_seq** that stores the index.